Post-Covid Boat Safety Guide

 With more of the UK leisure and tourism sector opening back up in the coming weeks, and international travel still in considerable doubt, this is likely to be a summer of staycations for British holidaymakers.

-For those with boats, primarily those operating in the fishing industry, this is a much welcomed opportunity to get back out on the water, but it’s essential to take extra precautions surrounding your safety on the country’s coastline, rivers, canals and lakes.
+For those with boats, primarily those operating in the fishing industry, this is a long overdue opportunity to get back out on the water, but it’s essential to take extra precautions surrounding your safety on the country’s coastline, rivers, canals and lakes.

 The Boat Safety Scheme (BSS) has issued guidance for its inspectors in light of COVID-19, which includes some scenarios that might be useful for boat owners too.